mick001/Utility-Scripts/README.md

 - A script to calculate the parameters of a mutual inductor.
 - A script to calculate the increase in phase margin of a linear system due to a lead network.
 - A script to solve linear systems.
+- A script to solve threephase balanced radial electrical lines.

 ## How to run the scripts
 In general: simply copy and paste the script in your favourite IDE (or in a .py file) and run it.
 Some scripts may run from command line.